Women’s Gymnastics In The Olympics – The Best

 Q: What do gymnasts eat to prepare for competitions?

-A: We all have special diets that are prepared for us before competitions.
+A: We all have special diets prepared for us before competitions.

 Q: How did gymnastics come to be in the Olympic Games?

 A: It came about when the International Gymnastics Federation (FIG) was founded in 1922.
-That same year, the first modern Olympic Games were held in Antwerp, Belgium, with women’s gymnastics making its debut at the 1936 Games.
-The first Olympic event for women was the vault, and the first individual medal was won by the Czech athlete, Karel Sabol.
+That same year, the first modern Olympic Games were held in Antwerp, Belgium, with women’s gymnastics debuting at the 1936 Games.
+The first Olympic event for women was the vault, and the Czech athlete Karel Sabol won the first individual medal.

 Q: Who was the first female gymnast to win a gold medal?